systemd/systemd-centos-ci/README.md

     and makes other necessary changes to the VM itself.

-    After this step the VM is rebooted (*reloaded* in the Vagrant terms) and the test runner script (`vagrant/vagrant-test.sh`) is executed inside.
+    After this step the VM is rebooted (*reloaded* in the Vagrant terms) and the test runner script (`vagrant/test_scripts/*.sh`) is executed inside.

 ## Upstream on Arch Linux with sanitizers using Vagrant (upstream-vagrant-archlinux-sanitizers)

 To tackle the question of security a little bit, this job does *almost* the same thing as the one above, but here systemd is compiled with [Address Sanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer) and [Undefined Behavior Sanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html).
-In this case we skip the *reboot* step of the pipeline and replace the `vagrant/vagrant-test.sh` script with `vagrant/vagrant-test-sanitizer.sh` one, as running the test suite under sanitizers is a little bit trickier and limited.
-See the respective scripts for more information.
+In this case we skip the *reboot* step of the pipeline, since we don't install the compiled systemd revision anyway.

 ## (Auxiliary) Rebuild the Vagrant images (vagrant-make-cache)